deepbsd/Farchi/README.md

 think about any of this.
 Perhaps pambase was already installed?
 Perhaps `homed` was already started somewhere?
 I don't know.
 But adding these lines fixed my problem.

+Latest note!
+I just took out the pambase and systemd-homed lines (except for checking for whether the service is running).
+This could all be some kind of mistake.
+I don't know what's going on with pambase and systemd-homed.
+Not even sure if I need to change anything at all.

 ## On LUKS

 I'm beginning to look into encryption with Arch.
 I'm just beginning to read up on it.